conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 ## Application Team Resources
-When Application & ApplicationInstance are defined, Application Teams can now organize and structure their application as they see wish.
+When Application & Application Instance are defined, Application Teams can now organize and structure their application as they see fit.
 There are 2 groups of resources where Application Teams are given autonomy:
-- Kafka-related resources, allowing teams to define their Topics, Subjects, Connectors, ...
+- **Kafka-related** resources, allowing teams to define their Topics, Subjects, Connectors, ...
-- Console-related resources, in particular ApplicationGroup, allowing them to define internally who can do what within their Team.
+- **Console-related** resources, in particular ApplicationGroup, allowing them to define internally who can do what within their Team.

 ### Kafka resources
 This is how Application Teams can create the Kafka resources they need for their applications.